Born from NASA technology and perfected for sleep.

 In the Buddhist tradition, the word Vipassana means ‘insight into the true nature of reality’.
 Essentially, this form of meditation consists of using self-observation to see things as they truly are.
 This means recognising both the desirable and undesirable elements of your true nature without passing judgement on yourself.

 To try it, think about the activities of the day that may have been off-putting.
 Ask yourself: what about that occurrence made me uncomfortable or upset?
 What steps should I take to reconcile this occurrence within myself?
-How can I shed this feeling so that I can ‘leave it’ in today and not carry it over into tomorrow?
-Or, how can I react differently so as to not let it affect me as severely?
+How can I shed this feeling so I can ‘leave it’ in today and not carry it over into tomorrow?
+Or, how can I react differently so as not to let it affect me as severely?

 Follow Joy Bauer on Twitter, Facebook, Instagram and Pinterest.
 For general health information and delicious recipes, visit Joy’s website at JoyBauer.com.